“I need help” was what I said when my friend answered his phone on Christmas Eve. Without skipping a beat, he replied, “OK. What can I do?“

 This wasn’t good.

 I did the usual troubleshooting.
 I checked the circuits and the thermostat.
 I googled to diagnose the problem and see if there were any DIY fixes I could do.
-I tried doing several of the google “fixes” – resting the furnace, changing the air filters, checking the air flow, and even opening the furnace to clean the flame sensor.
+I tried several of the “fixes” – resetting the furnace, changing the air filters, checking the air flow, and even opening the furnace unit to clean the flame sensor.

-By this time, the furnace wouldn’t even cycle on.
+By this time, 6 hours into plummeting temperatures, the furnace wouldn’t even cycle on.
 I checked the manual for troubleshooting.
-Everything listed was far beyond my skill set – it was a manual written for HVAC installers and technicians not DIY homeowners.
+Everything listed was far beyond my skill set – it was a manual written for HVAC professionals, not DIY homeowners.

 So I knew I needed to find a repairman and fast.
-It was Christmas Eve.
-It was the afternoon.
+It was after noon on Christmas Eve.
 I had seen HVAC repairmen all over my neighborhood during the past month as heating season kicked in and people needed service.
-I hadn’t had any issues – until now, Christmas Eve on the coldest day of the past 5 years.
+I hadn’t had any issues – until now, on Christmas Eve, on the coldest day of the past 5 years.

 I called three companies recommended on Nextdoor whose websites said 24/7 emergency service.
 I only spoke to one person who said the soonest they could come would be two days later.